-There are currently two different forms of childcare vouchers: employer supported scheme and Government supported scheme.
+There are currently two different forms of childcare vouchers: Tax-free childcare vouchers and the employer supported scheme.

-From 2017, parents are able to access an online voucher system to enable them to cover the cost of childcare up a value of £1,200 per year per child (the scheme assumes a maximum of £6,000/year of childcare costs per child).
-Initially only children under the age of 5 will benefit but thereafter it will cover households with children under the age of 12.
+Parents are now able to access an online voucher system to enable them to cover the cost of childcare up a value of £2,000 per year per child.
+Initially only children under the age of five will benefit but thereafter it will cover households with children under the age of 12.
 Vouchers can be used for any Ofsted-regulated childcare in England and equivalent in Wales, Scotland and Northern Ireland.
 To be eligible, both parents have to be working at least 16 hours a week and each must be earning under £100,000.
 This includes anyone who is self-employed.
 Those on tax credits will not be eligible.
-The existing employer supported childcare voucher scheme will still continue but will be closed to new applicants from 2017 onwards.
+The existing employer supported childcare voucher scheme will still continue but is now closed to new applicants.

 You can use childcare vouchers to pay for any regulated and registered nursery, playgroup, child-minder or nanny.
 You can also use your vouchers for tuition but that tutor must be Ofsted registered.
 The vouchers cover childcare up to 1 September after your child’s 15th birthday (16th if they are disabled).